 Students are discouraged from changing schedules after classes begin.
 However, consideration is given to every request for a change in students' programs, and recommendations are made in accordance with the educational goals and the individual needs of the students.
-If a change in schedule becomes necessary after registration, all changes should be made at the beginning of the semester during the official drop/add period.
+If a change in schedule becomes necessary, all changes should be made at the beginning of the semester during the official drop/add period as a result of communication with an academic advisor.
 The official drop/add period is published in the official Academic Calendar.
 No refund will be made for a dropped course after the official drop/add period.
 During the drop/add period, students may change their schedule through Banner Web.